someramsey/Forge-ModPackUpdater/README.md

 # Minecraft Modpack Updater

-This is a minecraft mod that automatically checks for new version of your modpack and updates it.
-It can be used with any kind of modpack, and you can create a custom installation script based on how the modpack is built.
+This is a minecraft mod that automatically checks for new versions of your modpack and updates it.
+It can be used with any modpack, and you can create a custom installation script based on how the modpack is built.
 The mod does not host version info by itself it's a client sided mod, so you need to host it on a custom server and configure the mod to use it.

 ### Mod Installation and Configuration